AhmedSamirNU/IoT-Smart-Irrigation-System/README.md

 📍 Giza, Egypt

 ---

-⭐ If you found this project interesting, consider giving it a star.
+⭐ If you found this project useful or interesting, consider giving this repository a star.